Fleckism/SecurityPlus/Z_assets/Key Security Terms Definitions.md

 Procedure:  A particular course of action.
 - A set of techniques is a procedure.

-Function: Are what controls tell you to do.?
+#fleck Function: Are what controls tell you to do.?
 	What something does or is used for
-Control:  Are the processes you have in place.
+#fleck Control:  Are the processes you have in place.

+Cipher: An encrypted algorithm unsecured protocol: is one that transfers data as cleartext—that is, the protocol does not use encryption for data protection.
+#fleck
 #F_detect : To discover or find by careful search.
 #F_respond : A reaction
 #F_identify : To establish the identity of someone or something.